bloominstituteoftechnology/node-api1-project/README.md

 #### Option B - Pull Request

-- [ ] Fork and clone the repository.
+- [d ] Fork and clone the repository.
-- [ ] Implement your project in a `firstname-lastname` branch.
+- [d ] Implement your project in a `firstname-lastname` branch.
-- [ ] Create a pull request of `firstname-lastname` against your `main` branch.
+- [ d] Create a pull request of `firstname-lastname` against your `main` branch.
-- [ ] Open the assignment in Canvas and submit your pull request.
+- [ d] Open the assignment in Canvas and submit your pull request.

 ### Task 2: Minimum Viable Product